catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 protection.
 Follow these rules about access to or sharing information about passwords:

-- Don't send your password over the internet to anyone.
+- Don't send your password over the Internet to anyone.
 - Don't write passwords down and store them on a physical location.
 - Store any user ID's or passwords in an encrypted format.
 - Do not script any passwords for automatic log in.